 CHRIS GIBBS & THE TRANSMISSION

 'Little Empires' was Chris Gibbs' debut solo album, released in 2009.
 A new album 'Big Appetite' was released in 2014.
 Check out some album reviews in the REVIEWS section.
 Chris has a new EP out with Chris Gibbs & The Transmission, a new band formed for performing Chris' material in a live setting.
-The EP, 'News Of The Day' recently peaked at no.28 on the iTunes rock charts.
+The EP, 'News Of The Day' peaked at no.28 on the iTunes rock charts in 2017.